Hatting History in Objects

 Hat hoods were made of felt, a non-woven cloth, and they were created in a procedure called ‘planking’.
 After planking, the next stage was to form the hoods to the required shape on wooden hat blocks.

-William Plant & Co on Great Ancoats Street, Manchester, was one of the last traditional hat block manufacturers and it closed in 1976.
+William Plant & Sons of Great Ancoats Street, Manchester, was one of the last traditional hat block manufacturers and it closed in 1976.

-The lower illustration shows the underside of a hat block marked with the company name and address.
+The illustration on the right shows the underside of a hat block marked with the company's name and address.

 The boomerang-shaped puller downer is held with two hands and it is used to pull the felt hood down tightly over a hat block.